Storage Management

 Note

-For Docker container deployments, the system uses the host path with automatic mounting.
+For container deployments, the system uses the host path with automatic mounting.

 Storage Path Configuration